 In a Concord jail cell, I spent four long hours for having had a non-violent dispute with a park ranger.
 Compare that with the absence of hours spent in jail by Senator-for-Life Teddy Kennedy (now defunct) after having driven drunk, crashed a car, caused involuntary homicide, left the scene of a fatal accident, and failed to report it until 12 hours later.
 This, however, is Massachusetts, where the millionaire politicians call themselves public servants and demand unequal treatment before the law... and get it.

 Three months later and many hours spent in the Concord District Courthouse, I was finally given the choice between a jury trial and all charges dismissed, despite the STATE prosecutor’s fervent desire to prosecute and put me behind bars for a longer period of time.
-Because I lacked faith in juries, could not interest the ACLU at all (“Where the hell is the ACLU?” had wondered Lenny Bruce), and could not find a lawyer with ideals, I chose to have the charges dismissed.
+Because I lacked faith in juries, could not interest the ACLUM at all (“Where the hell is the ACLU?” had wondered Lenny Bruce), and could not find a lawyer with ideals, I chose to have the charges dismissed.
 Judge Sanders accorded me that choice, but refused to answer my questions as to why my automobile had been impounded and why I’d been arrested and incarcerated in the first place.
-Silence was all I’d gotten from State authorities, including those at Walden Pond, with the exception of a letter informing that it was against state law to post criticism of Walden Pond authorities at Walden Pond (see letter above).
+Silence was all I’d gotten from State authorities, including those at Walden Pond, with the exception of a letter informing that it was against state law to post criticism of Walden Pond authorities at Walden Pond.
+Mind-boggling!
 Nearly a decade of perseverance later, I obtained further responses and bumped into the Supreme Court’s decision in Hague v.
-Committee for Industrial Organization (1939), which clearly counters the state's ban-on-posting regulation for public parks.
+Committee for Industrial Organization (1939), which seems to counter the state's ban on posting regulation for public parks.
 Where to find pro bono legal council???
 Aiuta, per favore!

 Would Thoreau have been offended to see the Shop at Walden souvenir boutique, operated by Thoreau Society, selling tee-shirts and trinkets in his memory, not to mention a censored C-Span tape of Gandhi’s grandson speaking about “Civil Disobedience” in Concord?
 THOREAU WAS NOT A SOCIETY, NOR SHOP!
 THOREAU WAS A DISSIDENT! read the sign I'd held up for several seconds in front of the camera during that speech.
 C-Span simply blotted it out of the tape.
-Amazing but true!
-A brief account of the arrest and incarceration forms part of W. Barksdale Maynard's Walden Pond: A History (see documents on the right).
+Amazing, but true!
+A brief account of the arrest and incarceration forms part of W. Barksdale Maynard's Walden Pond: A History.
 Maynard's account, however, is somewhat flawed.
-I brought it to his attention.
+I brought it to his attention, noting he should have mentioned that the judge threw the case out and that in accord with Massachusetts law, I did not break any laws at all.
+Indeed, swearing in public is not illegal in the state of Massachusetts.
+Thus, why was I even arrested?
+And why was I swearing in the first place? " You didn’t even express interest.
+Why do Walden Pond State Reservation authorities to this day still refuse to permit me to post flyers on its 'public' property?"

 For other opinions, details and documents (police reports, towing receipt et al) regarding the above events, click on the following links and see below: